-Tibet Travel Information and Travel Guide
+Tibet Travel Information

 Most importantly, all travelers traveling in Tibet are kindly requested to bear in mind that Tibet being extremely remote isolated by the most formidable Himalayas ranges, remains still one of the most captivating but least developed parts in the world.
 With its very short history of tourism (just about 12 years), the facilities for tourists although being upgraded are still at basic and limited scale.
 So, the visitors are requested not have high expectation in terms of facilities in Tibet.
 You can rather take this tour as an adventure from every point of view.
 However, we will always put all our efforts to make your journey as pleasant as possible.